Flags of the Australian Defence Force: Royal Australian Air Force ensigns

 The Royal Australian Air Force shared the sky blue ensign of their British counterpart from 1922.
 An Australian variant was adopted in 1948.
-It featured a titled southern cross to accommodate the downsized roundel previously occupying the fly-half.
+It featured a tilted southern cross to accommodate the downsized roundel previously occupying the fly-half.
 The RAAF roundel was last modified in 1982 with the creation of an Australian roundel featuring a stylised leaping red kangaroo in place of the concentric red disk.

 The order of precedence for the RAAF is as follows: the Queen's colour for the RAAF, unit Queen's colours, Squadron standards, and the Governor-General's banner.
 The order of precedence among the various Queen's colours is as follows: the Queen's colour for the RAAF; RAAF School of Technical Training; RAAF academy; RAAF College; Central Flying School; School of Air Navigation; No. 3 Aircraft Depot; No. 1 Flying Training School; No. 1 Aircraft Depot; No. 2 Aircraft Depot and No. 503 Wing.